At Rorke's Drift near Dundee - Rorkes Drift Hotel

 Just the last 20 minutes of your journey will be on well maintained gravel road and the remainder is ‘on the tar’.
-The journey from the Indian Ocean coast at Durban is some four hours and from Johannesburg a driving time of five hours should be allowed.
-The Drakensberg Mountains are just two hours to the West.
+The journey from the Indian Ocean coast and Durban is some 3.5hours and from Johannesburg a driving time of 5hours should be allowed.
+The Drakensberg Mountains are just 2hours to the West.
 The extract from the survey map on the right shows the hotel site in yellow and the battlesite is just 800m SSW.

 James Rorke’s original Drift across the Buffalo River is across the islands just 100m to the West of the hotel site and within our grounds.
 Detailed directions to be used with a map are on this downloadable document:- Directions 3a Rorke’s Drift is shown on most tourist maps and will be found SE of Dundee and we have two good tar roads on either side, the R33 to & from Greytown and the R68 through Nqutu.